threefoldtech/TF_Grid_3.12/src/3.12/tokenomics.md

 * 10% goes to stakers on farms (for utilization of that farm).
 * 10% goes to the TF treasury.

-## Certified Nodes and Gold Farming
+## Gold Farming, Certified Vendors and Nodes

-We propose to keep the certified nodes and gold farming programs as they are currently for TFGrid 3.12 while we prepare the following.
+We propose to keep the certified vendors and nodes as well as gold farming programs as they are currently for TFGrid 3.12 while we prepare the following.

 In the future, the certified nodes and gold farming programs would be controlled by the DAO.
 The principle would be that the DAO votes for strict parameters to be eligible for either certified nodes farming and/or gold farming.

 The parameters would be as objective as possible and would be testable by benchmarks and metrics.

+A 3Node with all certified hardware parameters would be a complete certified hardware 3Nodes.
+They can be either built by DIY farmers, or bought by certified vendors.
+The certified vendors would be elected by the DAO and be able to distribute certified boot loaders.
+Certified vendors could sell 3Nodes with complete certified hardware or partial certified hardware: it would be up to them to decide which product they offer and this could diverse their service offer as well as propose different entry level certified 3Nodes for potential farmers.

+To get the status of a gold farm, it would thus be needed to have both certified hardware parameters (e.g. SSD, RAM, CPU, etc.) as well as certified availability parameters (e.g. uptime, bandwidth).

 ### Certified Parameters

 The following parameters could be tested periodically to ensure that farmers have eligible nodes or farms to get the certified nodes and/or gold farming certifications:

+* Hardware parameters
   * CPU speed
   * RAM speed
   * SSD speed
-* Total uptime
-  * per month
+* Availability parameters
-  * per year
+  * Uptime
-* Total bandwidth
+  * Bandwidth

 For example, we already measure the total uptime per minting period.
 We could then build an interface, most certainly on the ThreeFold Dashboard, where users could see the total uptimes (based on different periods, e.g. per week, per month, per year, etc.), to see how the nodes have performed in the past.